mupif/mupif/doc/source/userman.rst

 are provided:

 -  server.py: The implementation of application server.
-It starts JobManager instance and corresponding daemon.
+It starts ModelServer instance and corresponding daemon.
 Most likely, no changes are required.

 -  serverConfig.py: configuration file for the server.
 The individual